Pindad G2: G2 Elite

-The G2 Elite is a 127 mm (5 inch) barrel length pistol, uses 9 x 19 mm parabellum ammunition, capacity 15 rounds, weight 1+0.05 kg, high 139 mm, fixed front-sight.
+The G2 Elite is a 127 mm (5 inch) barrel length pistol, with a 15 round capacity, weight 1+0.05 kg, high 139 mm, fixed front-sight.
 Intended to be more accurate than the G2 Combat, the G2 Elite is equipped with an adjustable rear-sight (compared to the G2 Combat's fixed rear-sight) in order to assist the user when engaging a target at long ranges.
 It also comes with a slightly different design compared to the G2 Combat, notably the rear part of the slide.